verhas/javageci/REFERENCE.md

 The directory or directories for the source set should be the directory where Java code starts (in case of Java source directory).
-In other words it is the directory where the `com` directory is corresponding to your `com. ...` package structure.
+In other words, it is the directory where the `com` directory is corresponding to your `com. ...` package structure.
 In still another words this is the `src/main/java` directory in Maven terms.